TaeinUm/Computer-Networks-Projects/SimpleChatApplicationUsingUDP/README.md

 ## Overview
-This project, part of the CSE 310 coursework at Stony Brook University, implements a basic chat application using UDP, a transport protocol that does not ensure reliable communication.
+This project implements a basic chat application using UDP, a transport protocol that does not ensure reliable communication.
 The application consists of a server and multiple clients that can send and receive messages through the server.

 ## Components